Custom Molding Process

-For HDPE bottles, the blow molding process we use (extrusion or injection) also affects the cost of the mold, so we take all factors into consideration while determining which process to use.
-The anticipated annual volume, closure requirements and decorating process are just a few of the criteria we’ll consider prior to selecting a platform and building a new mold.
+For HDPE bottles, the blow molding process we use (extrusion or injection) impacts the cost of the mold, so we take all factors into consideration while determining which process to use.